alcohol prohibition in india

 Mizoram1997

-First State to Ban Alcohol: Gujurat
+First State to Ban Alcohol:

 The state of Gujarat has always been a staunch supporter of alcohol prohibition in India.
 This sentiment has existed since Gujarat split from Maharashtra and achieved statehood.
-One of the main reasons cited for the alcohol prohibition is the Gandhian philosophy in Gujarat.
+One of the main reasons for alcohol prohibition is the Gandhian philosophy in Gujarat.
 Mahatma Gandhi’s influence enters Gujarat.
 Gandhi was also strictly against all intoxicants.
 Another reason for the ban could also be to combat the rising age of alcohol consumption in India.
-Banning alcohol preserves the Gandhian principles the state abides by.
+Banning alcohol preserves the Gandhian principles that the state abides by.
 The first state to ban alcohol in India was Gujarat, on May 1st, 1960.

-Nagaland
+2. Nagaland

-Mizoram
+3. Mizoram

-Bihar
+4. Bihar

 The decision to ban alcohol in Bihar was a major one.
-The Bihar Prohibition and Excise Act 2016 was introduced in 2015, merely 6 months after Nitish Kumar was elected Chief Minister.
-Banning alcohol meant a huge blow to the excise that the state collects.
-Despite this, the ban was met with huge aplomb from the masses, especially women.
+The Bihar Prohibition and Excise Act 2016 was introduced in 2015, 6 months after Nitish Kumar was elected Chief Minister.
+Banning alcohol meant a massive blow to the excise that the state collects.
+Despite this, the ban was met with tremendous aplomb from the masses, especially women.
 This is because acts of spousal and domestic violence were attributed to heavy/binge drinking.
 Although Alcohol Prohibition in India is a heavily debated topic, states like Bihar support the ban on alcohol.

 Alcohol Laws of India